 We are committed to honoring the beliefs, identities, customs, and cultures of the patients and families we serve.
 Through special programs, services, and trainings, we are continuously pursuing education for our staff and personalized care options for our patients and families.

-The Cultural Inclusion Council (CIC) was founded out of a desire to honor and respect the diverse communities that Seasons serves, and to address the disparities in access to hospice and palliative care.
-Our purpose is to consider the cultural values of all Seasons patients, provide care that respects what is most important to each individual, improve the community understanding of hospice and palliative care, and educate our staff to ensure that all needs are being met.
-The CIC’s goals reinforce Seasons’ priority of equitable care so all patients, no matter their race, gender, ethnicity, religion, sexual orientation, language, gender identity, or class, die comfortably, with dignity.
+The Cultural Inclusion Council (CIC) was founded out of a desire to honor and respect the diverse communities that Seasons serves, and to address disparities in access to hospice and palliative care.
+The mission of the CIC is to Empower One Another Through Understanding.
+The purpose of the CIC is to consider the cultural values of all Seasons patients, provide care that respects what is most important to each individual, improve the community understanding of hospice and palliative care, and educate our staff to ensure that all needs are being met.
+The CIC’s goals reinforce Seasons’ priority of equitable care so all patients die comfortably, with dignity and families receive impactful bereavement support.
 The CIC oversees the specific programs laid out below.